hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * [Sir John Soane's Museum](https://www.soane.org/) - the house of one of the greatest English architects; expect antiquities, sculptures, paintings and curiosities.
 * [Hunterian Museum](https://hunterianmuseum.org/) - the specimen collection of the 18th century surgeon anatomist John Hunter.
 Book free tickets in advance.
 * [Grant Museum of Zoology](https://www.ucl.ac.uk/culture/grant-museum-zoology) - a small space densely packed with skeletons.
 * [The National Gallery](https://www.nationalgallery.org.uk/whats-on).
 Book free tickets in advance.
+Since you are here, cross the road to see what's on in the [Canada Gallery](https://culturecanada.co.uk/canada-gallery/).
 * [Mall galleries](https://www.mallgalleries.org.uk/exhibitions-events) - exciting temporary exhibitions, often free.
 Wildlife Artist of the Year is my favourite.
 * [The Architecture Gallery at RIBA](https://www.architecture.com/explore-architecture/exhibitions) often has great exhibitions.
 * Stroll past numerous [private art galleries](https://londongalleryweekend.art/map/).
 My favourite ones to visit include White Cube Mason’s Yard, Waddington Custot, Phillips London at 30 Berkeley Square (glass walls makes it fun to visit even when it is closed), Saatchi Yates (also enough windows to warrant a visit when it is closed), [Unit](https://unitlondon.com/).